-Dr. Anthony Rodrigues, MD, PhD, a pediatric neurologist and specialist in chronic pain and headaches at Tufts Medical Center’s Floating Hospital for Children answers questions about childhood concussion.
+Dr. Anthony Rodrigues, MD, PhD, a pediatric neurologist and specialist in chronic pain and headaches at Tufts Medical Center’s Tufts Children's Hospital answers questions about childhood concussion.
 When should parents worry?

 Q. What qualifies as a concussion, versus a bad bump on the head?